 The result is shown in the indigent and lazy fellows on the left.
 I am somewhat surprised that the sculptors didn’t make their lack of wit clearer by having them drinking alcohol or playing games of chance somewhere.

 78. Cutting off Support to Reciters leads to Little Wisdom

 This is probably illustrating either cutting off support to skilled reciters, or cutting off the means of subsistence to reciters and writers of books.
 It seems the latter may have been added to the list as was not clear enough for the writer.
 In any case a man restrains a male and female from giving gifts to those on the dais, who we may take it is a reciter or writer.

 The people on the left look sufficiently dull to portray the result of such bad behaviour.
 I think myself the men with their hands on the heads of others are part of the result scene.
 As it was considered insulting to touch the head of another, this is the sort of indignity one must face for their deeds.

 Herein, what is the deed that leads to having great wisdom?
 It is said: Questioning those here who are wise.
 Associating with ascetics and brahmins.
 Avoiding those of little wisdom.
 One expounds the true Dharma.
 One reviles what is not true Dharma.
 One praises those who are skilled reciters of the Dharma.
 One congratulates what is spoken beneficially.
 One avoids what is spoken that is unbeneficial.
 One praises right view.
 One reviles wrong view.
-One gives gifts of ink and written books.
+One gives gifts of ink, books and pens.
 Not drinking alcohol.

 As many of the scenes on the left mirror those on the right in the following reliefs it is somewhat unsure if they are causes or effects that are shown.
 I am treating it here as though they follow the usual presentation with right side = cause, left side = result.